-Proposed Encroachments: The remaining 306 oak trees will be preserved within the open space and Lot A, with 29 of these trees receiving encroachment into the protected zone radius (PZR) (greatest canopy radius plus 1 foot) of the trees (Exhibit G).
+Proposed Encroachments: The remaining 298 oak trees will be preserved within the open space and Lot A, with thirty (30) of these trees (not inclusive of the six conditionally approved for removal) receiving encroachment into the protected zone radius (PZR) (greatest canopy radius plus 1 foot) of the trees (Exhibit G).
 The encroachments result from grading activities and the storm drain construction.
 The trees are located either within Lot A with encroachment due to slope grading for pads or Street 'C', or within Parcel 50 with encroachments due to construction of the storm drain.
 The encroachments are typically minor, however, seven (7) will sustain encroachment that is in excess of 20%.
 In those cases mitigation measures are included from the Arborist that include monitoring of grading activities within the PZR by an ISA Certified Arborist, and treatment of roots as necessary.
 No additional plan revisions have been identified that warrant a condition of approval.
-The arborist has provided recommended preservation measures for the encroachment into the PZR of the 29 trees receiving encroachment.
+The arborist has provided recommended preservation measures for the encroachment into the PZR of the thirty (30) trees receiving encroachment.
 Pursuant to the City's Tree Preservation Ordinance the arborist preservation measures are incorporated as conditions of the Tree Permit (Condition 1).